rcgray/free-genai-bootcamp-2025/opea-comps/README.md

 # OPEA-Based LLM Chat Application 💬

-A minimalistic chat application that demonstrates the use of Intel's Open Platform for Enterprise AI (OPEA) toolchain with locally stored LLM models.
-This application provides a simple Streamlit interface for interacting with large language models using NVIDIA GPU acceleration.
+A Streamlit-based chat application that demonstrates the use of locally stored LLM models with NVIDIA GPU acceleration, powered by llama.cpp and FastAPI.
+This application provides a simple interface for interacting with large language models through Intel's Open Platform for Enterprise AI (OPEA) toolchain.

+## Overview

+This project consists of two main components:

+1. **Backend Service**: A FastAPI-based service that interfaces with llama.cpp to provide LLM capabilities
+2. **Streamlit Frontend** (coming soon): A user-friendly web interface for chatting with the LLM

 ## Features